|

 meaning "healthy, strong."

-(Valère): French form of Roman Valerius,
+- VALÈRE: French form of Roman

-- VALERI: Variant of
+- VALERI: Variant

-Russian Valeriy, meaning "strong."
+Russian Valeriy, meaning "to

 - VALERIAN: